 All items listed above require proper documentation and require all work missed be made up.
-With both completed, the absence is coded appropriately and the student is counted as present.
+When both are completed, the absence is coded appropriately and the student is counted as present.

 Other "Excused" Absence

 In addition to the "exceptions" listed above, state law defines "excused" as any cause for absence which the principal accepts as excused.